polichtm/MCW-SAP-NetWeaver-on-Azure/Hands-on lab/HOL step-by step - SAP NetWeaver on Azure.md

 ### Overview

 In this exercise, you will configure the SAP NetWeaver database servers.
-You will start by installing a separate, stand-alone instance of SQL Server 2017 on each VM.
+You will start by installing a separate, stand-alone instance of SQL Server 2019 on each VM.
 Next, you will run SAP Software Provisioning Manager to install HA DB component on the s03-db-0 VM.
-Afterwards, you will implement high-availability by setting both SQL Server instances as members of the same Always-On Availability Group.
+Afterwards, you will implement high-availability by configuring both SQL Server instances as members of the same Always-On Availability Group.
 Just as in the previous exercise, you will use Cloud Witness to provide the quorum for the Failover Cluster.
 You will also copy SQL Server logins from the instance hosted on s03-db-0 to the instance hosted on s03-db-1.
 Finally, you will update the SAP default profile to point to the Always-On Availability Group listener, rather than to an individual SQL Server 2017 instance.

 ### Task 1: Configure storage of the SAP database layer

-In this task, you will configure the Azure VMs for the database layer by attaching an extra Premium 512 GB data disk to each of them (the template-based deployment resulted in one disk of 128 GB in size already attached to every Azure VM within that deployment).
-Set the host caching on the 128 GB disk to **None** (since this disk will be used to host logs) and on the 512 GB disk to **Read-only** (since this disk will be used to host data files).
+In this task, you will configure the Azure VMs in the database layer by attaching an extra Premium 512 GB data disk to each of them (the template-based deployment resulted in one disk of 128 GB in size already attached to every Azure VM within that deployment).
+You will set the host caching on the 128 GB disk to **None** (since this disk will be used to host logs) and on the 512 GB disk to **Read-only** (since this disk will be used to host data files).
 Next, you will configure the 128 GB data disk as ReFS formatted L: drive to host log files and the 512 GB data disk as ReFS formatted M: drive to host database files.

 1. On the lab computer, in the web browser displaying the Azure portal, navigate to the **s03-db-0** VM blade, and select **Disks**.